crypticterminal/dow-j.github.io/_posts/2018-02-03-mr-robot-1-vulnhub.md

 bash-4.3#
 ```

-And there we have it, the final flag `04787ddef27c3dee1ee161b21670b4e4`.
-Nothing too difficult but a fun VM at any rate.
+And there we have it the final flag `04787ddef27c3dee1ee161b21670b4e4`.
+Thanks for reading!